corda/samples/whistleblower/README.md

 # Whistle Blower CorDapp

-This CorDapp is a simple showcase of confidential identities (i.e. anonymous public keys).
+This CorDapp is a showcase of confidential identities (i.e. anonymous public keys) and Flow-triggering mechanism using ```CordaService``` and ```Trackby```.

+Keep in mind that confidential identities are used to sign the transactions, but they are not used for logging.
+The legal identities are still used for logging.
+Therefore, to pursuing anonymous whistle blowing, we have the following design:

-A node (the *whistle-blower*) can whistle-blow on a company to another node (the *investigator*).
-Both the whistle-blower and the investigator generate anonymous public keys for this transaction, meaning that any third-parties who manage to get ahold of the state cannot identity the whistle-blower or investigator.
+Node BraveEmployee(the *whistle-blower*) whistle-blows on a BadCompany to SurveyMonkey node (the *MidLayer*).
+Both the whistle-blower and the SurveyMonkey generate anonymous public keys for this transaction, meaning that any third-parties who manage to get ahold of the state cannot identity the whistle-blower or SurveyMonkey.
 This process is handled automatically by the `SwapIdentitiesFlow`.
+And then, SurveyMonkey automatically direct the whistle-blowing message to the investigator(Again, using confidential identities).
+As a result, the investigator will not see the whistle-blowers' identity from any means, and anonymous whistle blowing is achieved.

 # Pre-requisites: